outaagunga/documentation/guide_forex_trading.md

 **AI Prompt Example:**

 > “List today’s high-impact Forex news events and explain how they might affect EUR/USD and GBP/USD.”
+Or
+> “List today’s Tier 1 economic events and explain the immediate directional bias those events are expected to cause on EUR/USD and USD/JPY.”

 ✅ *AI Output should tell you which sessions or times to be cautious (e.g., avoid trading 30 minutes before/after NFP).*